-12Bénabou (2002) specializes the production side of his earlier model while considering aggregate efficiency properties of a richer set of redistribution schemes.
+11Bénabou (2002) specializes the production side of his earlier model while considering aggregate efficiency properties of a richer set of redistribution schemes.
 In both models, the income distribution is log-normal in any period, i.e., it has unbounded support.
 Proposition 4 in Bénabou (1996) hence establishes a Pareto improvement asymptotically (for $\delta \to 1$), while sufficient patience could be identified with $\delta \geq \overline{\delta}$ for some $\overline{\delta} < 1$ in models with bounded incomes like ours.

-Our model is related to the occupational choice literature (Banerjee and Newman (1993), Galor and Zeira (1993), Ljungqvist (1993), Freeman (1996), Aghion and Bolton (1997), Bandopadhyay (1997), Lloyd-Ellis and Bernhardt (2000), Matsuyama (2000, 2006), Ghatak and Jiang (2002), Mookherjee and Ray (2002, 2003, 2008, 2010), Mookherjee and Napel (2007)), but this literature does not examine efficiency properties of competitive equilibria.
-The only exception is Mookherjee and Ray (2003) who abstract entirely from ability heterogeneity.
-Their model has steady state allocations that are constrained efficient.
+Our model is related to the occupational choice literature (Banerjee and Newman (1993), Galor and Zeira (1993), Ljungqvist (1993), Freeman (1996), Aghion and Bolton (1997), Bandopadhyay (1997), Lloyd-Ellis and Bernhardt (2000), Matsuyama (2000, 2006), Ghatak and Jiang (2002), Mookherjee and Ray (2002, 2003, 2008, 2010), Mookherjee and Napel (2007)), but this literature mostly does not examine efficiency properties of competitive equilibria.
+The only exception is Mookherjee and Ray (2003) who abstract from ability heterogeneity, and find laissez faire steady state allocations that are efficient.
 Our analysis reveals how ability heterogeneity has a dramatic effect on the efficiency properties of equilibria.
 Mookherjee and Napel (2007) study a closely related model with ability heterogeneity but do not analyze welfare properties of equilibria.

 D'Amato and Mookherjee (2013) investigate efficiency properties of equilibria in another closely related model with ability heterogeneity, where the labor market is additionally characterized by signaling (i.e., productivity depends on ability in addition to education).
-They examine effects of educational loan programs provided by the government, funded by bonds released to the public.
+They examine effects of educational loans provided by the government, funded by bonds released to the public.
 They obtain a result similar to our first result, viz. competitive equilibria are Pareto dominated by such a loan program.
 This intervention works differently than ours by changing the composition of the educated in favor of children from lowincome families who have higher abilities than children from high income families.
 Per capita education and output in the economy are unchanged.
-In our paper we abstract from policies (such as loans repaid by a debtor's offspring) which condition transfers on past education decisions, and more generally from efficiency effects operating through the composition rather than quantum of investments.
+Such interventions require parents to take loans on behalf of their children, which possibly involve a number of legal, moral and enforcement problems that do not arise with the interventions studied in the current paper.